-Back for the second year, the Bob Williams Awards for Outstanding Policy Achievement celebrate state think tanks doing exceptional work to develop and disseminate credible policy research and ideas that can help states implement free-market solutions that will have national impact.
+The Bob Williams Awards for Outstanding Policy Achievement celebrate state think tanks doing exceptional work to develop and disseminate credible policy research and ideas that can help states implement free-market solutions that will have national impact.
 The awards are named in honor of our network’s most iconic policy maven and a friend to many, Bob Williams.
 In 2018, more than 40 state thinks were nominated in the categories of Best Issue Campaign, Most Influential Research, and Biggest Win.